 Further, COCI no longer holds the following rules regarding courses with online instructional components:

 - There is a threshold at which departments must justify substituting synchronous instructor contact with asynchronous online work.

 Courses approved under the previous policy will be maintained as approved.
 It will be incumbent on departments to modify their online courses, as they see fit, to adapt to these revisions.
 COCI encourages departments to update courses to remove the “W” prefix whenever possible to reduce redundancy of courses, decrease confusion for students, and promote consistency across courses.
-There will be attributes within the formats and in the course catalog to make it transparent when a course is scheduled in an online setting or a mixture of in-person and online instruction (See Instructional Formats section).
+There are components within the formats and in the course catalog to make it transparent when a course is scheduled in an online setting or a mixture of in-person and online instruction (See Instructional Formats section).

 During the initial implementation of its online course policy, COCI generated a set of best practices based on its analysis of annual assessments as well as from reviewer feedback.
 The following is a set of recommended guidelines for an instructor and department to consider when devising a course involving significant online instruction:

 - Plan for the substantial amount of initial development time an online course can require.
 Many instructors have reported needing hundreds of hours of course development time and upwards of thirty hours of ongoing work per week during the semester.
 Many instructors also report that they often revised upwards of fifty percent of an online course after the first offering.

 - Consider what role third-party providers can play in developing and implementing an online course.
 Few departments have the unique resources needed for creating and maintaining online courses.
 There are both on- and off-campus vendors that have the expertise and tools to provide support.
 On campus, the Digital Learning Services (DLS) and Educational Technology Services (ETS) are two units that can provide support.
 With any such option, be sure to verify in detail what technical support will be available to instructors and students.